-Do older workers languish in unemployment longer than younger workers?
-Or are employers keen to snap up experienced workers?
+Do older workers languish in unemployment longer than younger workers after redundancy?
+Or are employers keen to snap up experienced workers fresh out of work?
 We've analysed the data.

 The 2006 analysis: evidence of age discrimination?

 The 2006 analysis shows considerable difference between the length of time it take various age groups to find employment.
 There is a downwards trend as you progress up the age groups.
 For example, less than half of those aged 16-19 take more than 3 months to find a new job, compared with nearly 7 out of 10 of those aged 55-59.

 Old people are more likely to spend longer unemployed than younger people.
 Arguably, this is evidence of age discrimination in recruitment and selection.

 Compared with 2006, there is more uniformity of treatment.
 There is still some variation amongst the age groups, but this is much less pronounced.
 Those aged 20-64 all took a broadly similar amount of time to find new employment.

 There are still some outliers at the extremes of the age range, At these levels, an employer would find it much easier to justify any age discrimination in recruitment and selection.

 All age groups are spending longer unemployed.
 Excluding the extremes of ages, little more than 50% of people find employment within 6 months.

 In addition, the downward trend that can be seen in the 2006 graph is back.
 Our conclusion from the 2009 data no longer appears substantiated.
 Each five year age group tends to be more likely to spend longer unemployed than the one before.
 Age is again a predictor of the time taken to find new work following redundancy.

 That said, there are a couple of exceptions: those aged 30-34 and those aged 40-44.